fotvnetwork/iptv-free/README.md

 Free streaming channels from around the world (not for sale)

 ## ADVISORY (5/27/2021)
-Due to some concerns and other issues, the Kodi and Tivimate playlists on this repo will be removed and its contents will be moving on a private site.
+Due to some concerns and other issues, the Kodi and Tivimate playlists on this repo will be removed and its contents will be moving on a private site effective 1st June 2021.
 We will continue, however, to distribute free streams that are found online through our SuperTV playlist.

 ## NOTE